-Guidance on painting is given in the preceding section Repair and Maintenance.
-Local planning policies contained in Local Development Framework Documents are broadly supportive of new rural enterprise and applications for change of use and development will be judged against these policies.
+Guidance on painting is given in the preceding section, Repair and Maintenance.
+National and local planning policies are broadly supportive of new rural enterprise and applications for change of use and development will be judged against these policies.
 The following guidance aims to encourage respect for the locally distinct character of the landscape and built environment of the AONB.
-The planning authorities have a requirement to ensure any alterations brought about by change of use do not detract from the established character of the building or its setting.
+Planning authorities have a requirement to ensure any alterations brought about by change of use do not detract from the established character of the building or its setting.

-The planning authorities may expect an appraisal and record of the form and use of the redundant building before conversion to ensure that significant features and character of the building are understood.
-This will especially be the case for buildings of architectural and historic
+Planning authorities may expect an appraisal and record of the form and use of the redundant building before conversion to ensure that significant features and character of the building are understood.
+Where it is necessary to more fully understand the significance and character of a building, an historic building assessment will be required which needs to be undertaken by a suitably qualified specialist.
+This work will need to be completed at a pre-application stage in line with PPS5 policies HE6 and 8.